IvoSt98/calculator-for-salary/README.md

 ![Navigation Menu](readme-images/menu.png)
 + A clear banner is presented, indicating that this is the navigation menu.
 + On the right side of the screen, the user can choose one of three options:
-1. Selecting this option will allow the user to start entering information again, beginning with the name of the expense, followed by needs, savings, and living expenses and returning to the navigation menu.
+1. Selecting this option will allow the user to start entering information again, beginning with the name of the expense, followed by needs, savings, and living expenses, and returning to the navigation menu.
 2. This option will redirect the user to a new menu to see the table.
 3. Selecting this option will terminate the program.
 ![Table Menu](readme-images/exit-program.png)